Youth Infinity

 Project Befriending and Mentoring (B.A.M)

-Project B.A.M is a youth befriending programme that aims to actively engage youths with the support of volunteers to mentor and guide them to overcome their challenges and inculcate positive life and social skills in youths.
+Project B.A.M is a youth befriending programme that engages volunteers as positive role models to mentor youths towards successfully overcoming their challenges and inculcating positive life and social skills.

 Heartship